The Whole Story

 Remembering Mom

-My mom Marian Walker passed away peacefully in the early morning Saturday 11/2/24.
+Marian Walker passed away peacefully in the early morning of November 2, 2024.
 Finally released from so much worldly pain, I hope she is now reunited with all the family and loved ones that have transitioned before her.

 PS: I am fine.
 I have been taking good care of myself throughout Mom's illnesses, and will continue to do so now as we honor her.
 Thanks for asking.